Researching UX: Analytics - Q&A with Luke Hay

-Luke Hay, our Senior Conversion Strategist, has spent the last five months writing his book entitled Researching UX – Analytics.
+Luke Hay, our User Research Director, has spent the last five months writing his book entitled Researching UX: Analytics.
 The book will show you, step-by-step, how you can use website and app analytics data to inform design choices and definitively improve user experience.
 Offering practical guidelines, with plenty of detailed examples.
 It's not every day that you have a book published, so I sat down with Luke to ask him a couple of questions about the process of writing and the book itself.

 How did the opportunity to write the book come about?